henryng24/henry/_posts/2019-03-07-relationships.md

 ### __Who do you want to struggle with?__

 The reality is that every relationship is going to go through struggles.
 The question is not if you're going to have problems, disagreements, or fight.
 The question is how are you going to deal with them when they come your way.
 Your commitment to someone could span a lifetime, and you'll be encountering so many different situations together.
 You're kidding yourself if everything's going to be sunshine and rainbows.
-Who do you want to bicker with on who takes out the garbage?
+Who do you want to bicker with about who takes out the garbage?
 Who do you want to go through financial difficulties with?
 Who do you want to work on differences of opinion with?
 Will they fight for you like you'll fight for them?
 Will they love you like you're the last?

 <br>